-Survival rates for most childhood cancers have increased; almost all children are now treated with curative intent and in most cases treatments are successful.
+You will find that those in our field may see hematology/oncology care differently than the outside world.
+While cancer remains the leading cause of death from disease in children younger than 15 years old, survival rates for most childhood cancers have increased; almost all children are now treated with curative intent and in most cases treatments are successful.
 Cure rates for all childhood cancers are approximately 75%, and most centers have "off therapy" programs to follow these children.
 Death rates for other diseases that pediatric oncologists-hematologists treat (e.g., hemophilia, sickle cell disease, thalassemia) have declined dramatically, so many children with hematologic disorders are expected to have a nearly normal lifespan.

-Pediatric Hematology/Oncology specialists now practice as part of multidisciplinary teams, with many providing care and comfort to dying children and their families.
-Many find it rewarding to care for patients with complex diseases and to provide long-term care for patients during treatment and after therapy.
+There will continue to be patients that are treated by our field that face life altering and life-threatening challenges - some of which are insurmountable by the tools we have in our toolbox.
+This is often the drive that motivates those in our field to advance the care we can provide.
+In addition, pediatric Hematology/Oncology specialists now practice as part of multidisciplinary teams, with the whole team providing care and comfort to dying children and their families.
+This gives us a chance to debrief with others caring for these patients as well as lean on the specialties of various fields.
+Many find it rewarding to care for patientswith complex diseases and to provide long-term care for patients during treatment and after therapy.
 The emerging field of palliative care provides extensive support and resources for dying patients, families, physicians, and the treatment team.